molpopgen/libsequence/REVISION_HISTORY.md

 (There is no official 1.8.4 release yet)

+* Major improvements to the documentation.
+The doxygen output now contains a detailed tutorial.
 * fastq stream + fastq unit tests added
 * move semantics for the Sequence::Seq hierarchy + unit tests
 * Programs in examples/ are now compiled via "make check"